BBNaija (S4): Fans remember Alex Unusual as ‘Pepper Dem’ first Saturday party crashes expectations - Vanguard News

 BBNaija season four housemates failed to meet some viewers expectations during the Saturday night party, causing them to reminisce on ‘Double Wahala’ housemate, Alex Asogwa aka Alex Unusual stint in the house.

-Recall that ‘Pepper Dem’ housemates, who had their first house party of the season, could not give the party vibes fans sought through dancing and relating with each other.
+Journalists gathered that the ‘Pepper Dem’ housemates, who had their first house party of the season, could not give the party vibes fans sought through dancing and relating with each other.

-Alex Unusual Partners English Manner Nigeria to Host Children’s etiquette training (Opens in a new browser tab)

 Alex Unusual was the key past housemate of comparison as she was dubbed the ‘dance queen of BBNaija’ for her solid dance moves and ability to rally the other housemates to have fun during parties.